 As a native of Western North Carolina, Becca enjoys all of the outdoor activities that our beautiful area has to offer, including hiking, paddle boarding, gardening, and spending time with her daughter.

-Ryan was born in Chicago, Illinois, but is now happy to call Asheville home.
+Ryan was born in Chicago, Illinois, but is now happy to call Asheville his home.
 He received a Bachelor of Arts in psychology from Wittenberg University, located in Springfield, Ohio.
 Ryan later earned his Master’s degree in Social Work from the University of Pennsylvania.
 While at the University of Pennsylvania, Ryan received specialized training in both Cognitive Behavioral Therapy and Dialectical Behavioral Therapy.
 Additionally, Ryan holds a certificate in Organizational Leadership in Social Work from the University of Pennsylvania’s School of Social Policy and Practice and the Wharton School of Business.

 Jim brings over 15 years of experience providing clinical care to adolescents and their families in multiple settings including private practice, community-based interventions, therapeutic wilderness programs, and as a primary therapist at two boarding schools.
 Jim’s professional passion is to help clients develop a sense of resiliency, self-efficacy, and resourcefulness at school, home, and in the community.
 Jim brings experience, warmth, and commitment to our students as he joins the clinical team at Black Mountain Academy.
 He has extensive experience working with families and individual with autism.
 As a parent of a child with autism, Jim has a special interest in assisting individuals and families in navigating the challenges autism presents as well as capitalizing on the strengths our students inherently possess.
 In his free time, Jim enjoys time with his family, fly fishing, camping, and travel.